Sunday Bulletin

 • There is an unstaffed nursery for babies located on the same floor as the sanctuary that may be used at any time.

-• There is an unstaffed nursery for children up through the age of 3 located downstairs in room 1.
+• There is a staffed nursery for children up through the age of 3 during the 10:30 service, located downstairs in room 1.

 • Both nurseries have a closed-circuit TV through which you can watch the worship service.

-• We offer a Jr. Church program during the entire 10:30 Morning Worship Service downstairs in the social room for children ages 3 up to and including 6th grade.
+• We offer a Jr. Church program during the entire Morning Worship Service downstairs in the social room for children age 3 up to and including 5th grade. – School aged kids will worship upstairs on the first Sunday of each month.
+Preschool aged kids will be downstairs every Sunday.

 Sunday School (9:30)